Saint Cloud High School

 Saint Cloud High School is a high school in St. Cloud, Florida.

 History

 Founded in 1909 as a small school and grew over the years, also growing in value.

 Campus

 The Saint Cloud High School campus is large in size.
 It completed its renovation in 2012.
+It has recently completed a new renovation on its third building.

 Curriculum

 In addition to the state standard curriculum, Saint Cloud High School offers vocational courses and Army JROTC.

 Extracurricular activities

 Student groups and activities at Saint Cloud High School include art club, Best Buddies, choir, Marching Band, Golden Girls Dance Team, Theatre Club, FCCLA, HOSA, National Honor Society, student council, JROTC, and yearbook.

 The school's athletic teams, known as the St. Cloud Bulldogs, compete in baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, swimming, tennis, track and field, volleyball, weightlifting, and wrestling.

 Harmony High School and Osceola High School are their rivals.